ayushraghu22/ayushraghu22/README.md

 ## 👨‍🎓 About Me :
 <br>

 💻 I'm a 4th-year undergraduate @ IET-DAVV pursuing CSE.
-I have a keen
+I have a keen interest in competitive programming.
-    interest in competitive programming even though I am still unable to solve atleast 'x' questions a day🥲.

 🔭 I’m currently working on **Simple Projects😉**